spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 |

-.. note:: For more information about execution modes in Spine Toolbox, please see :ref:`Setting Up External Tools` for help.
+.. note:: For more information about setting up Consoles in Spine Toolbox, please see :ref:`Setting up Consoles and External Tools` for help.

 Congratulations, you just executed your first Spine Toolbox project.